openedx/edx-documentation/en_us/shared/exercises_tools/create_exercises_and_tools.rst

      - Full support
    * - :ref:`Office Mix Tool`
-     - You can embed interactive lessons created from PowerPoint files so that learners can experience them directly in the courseware.
+     - You can embed interactive lessons created from PowerPoint files so that learners can experience them directly in the course body.
      - Full support
    * - :ref:`Open Response Assessments 2`
      - In open response assessments, students receive feedback on written